zaid-khan0/assignment/README.md

 # Weather Forecast Program

-This is a Python program that interacts with the OpenWeatherMap API to provide weather forecast data for a specific location.
+This is a Python program that interacts with the OpenWeatherMap API to provide hourly weather forecast data for a specific location.
 The program allows users to query and retrieve weather-related information based on their choices.

 # Requirements